-Most of the colleges and Universities in Malta are clustered around capital Valletta, on the north-east coast of Malta Island.
+Most of the colleges and Universities in Malta are clustered around the capital Valletta, on the northeast coast of Malta Island.

-University of Malta has been the center for international academic exchange on the island throughout its 400-year history.
-University of Malta is also the leading higher education institution in Malta, in which the language of instruction is English.
+The University of Malta has been the centre for international academic exchange on the island throughout its 400-year history.
+The University of Malta is also the leading higher education institution in Malta, in which the language of instruction is English.

-The aim of the program is to produce Dental Surgeons with a broad academic dental education who will be able to function in all areas of clinical dentistry practicing evidence-based comprehensive dentistry based on a problem solving approach, using basic theoretical and practical skills.
-This is a five year degree course.
+The aim of the program is to produce Dental Surgeons with a broad academic dental education who will be able to function in all areas of clinical dentistry, practising evidence-based, comprehensive dentistry based on a problem-solving approach, using basic theoretical and practical skills.
+This is a five-year degree course.

 The Tuition fees for Medicine and Dentistry program is 26000 Euro per year.

 For further details about the university, please visit the website: https://www.um.edu.mt/